Skip to content

 HR Operations

-The Executive Office HR team (EOHR) provides local HR guidance and operational support to all EO units, ensuring alignment with University standards and internal best practices.
+The Executive Office HR team (EOHR) provides local Human Resources guidance and operational support to all EO units, ensuring alignment with University standards and internal best practices.

 EOHR Ops is responsible for: